 Leg and foot injury risk is evaluated on the basis of femur axial force, tibia-knee displacement, tibia indices measured at the upper and lower portions of the tibia, tibia axial force measured at the distal end of the tibia, and foot acceleration.
-Only femur axial force is used to evaluate compliance with the U.S. advanced airbag rule (NHTSA, 2000).
 The femur axial force cutoff value for an acceptable rating is somewhat lower than the limit allowed by FMVSS 208 but is the same as proposed by Mertz (1984).
-In addition to comparing the maximum femur axial force with the cutoff values in Table 1, force duration is compared with the corridor described by Mertz.
-If the force duration exceeds the limits of this corridor, an otherwise good rating will be lowered to acceptable.
+In addition to comparing the maximum femur axial force with the cutoff values in Table 1, force duration is compared with the corridors described by Mertz.
+The force duration corridor limits are shown in Figure 4.

 A tibia-femur displacement of 15 mm marks the border between an Institute rating of acceptable and marginal.
 This is the reference value recommended by Mertz (1984) and based on work by Viano et al. (1978).
-Similarly, a tibia index of unity is the cutoff value between an acceptable and marginal rating.
+Similarly, a tibia index of 1.0 is the cutoff value between an acceptable and marginal rating.
 Tibia indices are calculated using adjusted bending moments as shown in Equations 2 and 3 to account for the fact that the shape of the Hybrid III dummy's legs causes unhumanlike bending under the influence of pure axial forces.
 The details of the rationale for this adjustment are described by Zuby et al. (2001) and Welbourne and Schewchenko (1998).